Ease of Use

 Check out my post about the best ways to buy bitcoin (BTC) in the UK.

 I’m excited to see how XCH4NGE’s platform develops.

 But in its current state?
 I won’t be using it and wouldn’t recommend it.

-When I can buy bitcoin from verified brokers on Bittylicious and Solidi (who both have great reputations), what’s the advantage of using XCH4NGE?
-It seems like LocalBitcoins, but with all the best things about it removed (e.g., privacy, choice of payment method, etc.).
+When I can buy Bitcoin (BTC) from verified brokers on Bittylicious and Solidi (who both have great reputations), what’s the advantage of using XCH4NGE?
+It seems like LocalBitcoins, but with all the best things about it removed (e.g. privacy, choice of payment method, etc.).

-Despite charging lower fees to sellers (0.75%), the rates offered to buyers (when I checked) weren’t as competitive as alternatives (at least 2.5% to buy more than £18).
-I couldn’t find a seller who was online to take my buy order either.
+The rates offered to buyers (when I checked) weren’t as competitive as alternatives either (at least 2%).
+I couldn’t find a seller who was online to take my buy order too.
 Double whammy.

-Looking to buy bitcoin (BTC)?
-Check out some of my other reviews:
+Looking to buy Bitcoin (BTC)?
+Check out these alternatives instead: